coda/packs-sdk/README.md

 dates, booleans, and arrays of these types, and return any of these types or objects whose properties are any of these types.

 A **sync table** is how to bring structured data from a third-party into Coda.
-A sync table is table that you can add to a Coda doc that gets its rows from a third-party data source, that can be refreshed regularly to pull in new or updated data.
+A sync table is a table that you can add to a Coda doc that gets its rows from a third-party data source, that can be refreshed regularly to pull in new or updated data.
 A sync table is powered by a **formula** that takes parameters that represent sync options and returns an array of objects representing row data.
 A sync table also includes a **schema**